vetsuisse-unibe/NGS-course-docs/hpc-exs.md

 ```
 #### Exercise 4: Job Control
 *Create a long-running script to practice job cancellation:*

 The scancel command can be used to cancel a job after its submitted.
-Lets go ahead and resubmit the following job.
+Write the following code and save the file as test4.sh.
+Submit the following job to SLURM.
 Wait for the  job to start running (status R), then cancel it prematurely using the scancel command.

 ```bash
 #!/bin/bash